RENAISSANCE-UIC/Simple_Forward_Nanostructure_Modeling/README.md

 Jupyter notebook for nanostructure forward modeling, aditional Python and shell scripts to run light-material interaction simulations in ADDA locally (BONFIRE) and on Lakeshore cluster.

+Also included Python scripts to interpolate RI from published n, k values and convert to eps format.